hhvm/user-documentation/guides/hack/23-collections/10-examples.md

 @@ examples-examples/filter-method.php @@

 Note that we are using a [lambda](../../lambdas/introduction.md) to create the filtering operation.
-We could have also use a normal closure as well.
+We could have also used a normal closure as well.

 ## Using `map()`